paroi-tech/ladc/README.md

 # mycn

-My Database Connector.
+My Connector.

-This is a layer upon connectors to relational databases like \"sqlite3\", that adds:
+This is a layer above relational database connectors, like \"sqlite3\", that adds:

 1. A common way to access to relational databases (like _JDBC_ for Java or _PDO_ for PHP);
 1. A pool of connections in order to allow transactions in an asynchronous context;